-Model Lauren Wasser May Lose Another Leg to Toxic Shock Syndrome
+Model Lauren Wasser May Lose Her Other Leg to Toxic Shock Syndrome

 What is toxic shock syndrome?

 Toxic shock syndrome (TSS) is a severe complication most often resulting from Staphylococcus aureus, or staph, infections.
-“In some people who have this infection, the bacteria makes a toxin and their body doesn’t fight the toxin off well,” Say says.
+“In some people who have this infection, the bacteria makes a toxin and their body doesn’t fight the toxin off well,” Sax says.
 “It ends up causing very low blood pressure—that’s shock—and sometimes multiple other complications,” potentially including organ failure, limb loss and even death.

 How do you get toxic shock syndrome?

 While open wounds or surgical complications can cause TSS, the disease is most commonly associated with tampon use.
 (Wasser claims tampons were at fault in her case, and in 2015 filed a lawsuit against the manufacturer of Kotex tampons.)
-In the 1980s, according to the CDC, high-absorbency tampons, as well as tampons containing materials such as such as polyester foam and cross-linked carboxymethylcellulose, were highlighted as risk factors for TSS.
+In the 1980s, according to the CDC, high-absorbency tampons, as well as tampons containing materials such as polyester foam and cross-linked carboxymethylcellulose, were highlighted as risk factors for TSS.
 “The high-absorbency tampons plus this particular material led to an overgrowth of this staph aureus, and in addition the material actually caused the staph to make more of the toxin,” Sax says.

 After that discovery, according to the CDC, companies began making lower absorbency tampons and phasing out materials associated with the disease.
 As a result of these changes, as well as better public education, TSS incidence began to plummet, and today it occurs in about one in 100,000 menstruating women, according to the National Organization for Rare Disorders.